I wrote an article a few months ago called, The Truth About Mary Kay, Stella & Dot, Scentsy, and Other Female-Oriented ‘Home Business’ Schemes.

-To start, just go to YouTube.com and search for tutorials on candle-making.
+To start, just go to YouTube and search for tutorials on candle-making.
 Experiment.
 Mix your own whimsical scents.
 Try pouring them into different, cool containers, like vintage teacups.

-Once you have some really fun and unique creations, pop some product photos and descriptions onto Etsy.
+Once you have some really fun and unique creations, create some great photos and descriptions, and pop them onto Etsy.
 There, if you make an effort to use the right keywords and mingle in the community, you should be able to get a feel for what’s popular in your candle line and/or how you can improve.

 Once you’ve got the feedback, you can continue to build up a following on Etsy or expand into a website (and full-fledged brand) of your own.